Bamboo IdentificationHome

 Pachymorph rhizomes

 These have a root-bearing section that is thicker than the culm.
-They turn up to form culms at their apices.
+Beyond this section they turn upwards to form culms.
 The root-bearing nodes are close together with short, thick, solid internodes.
 New rhizomes develop from buds on a mother rhizome.
 After emerging from the bud the rhizome becomes progressively thicker.
-The thinner joining section is called a neck.
-This is usually short, so that the bamboo plant grows in a single well-defined clump.
-In some bamboos, however many rhizomes start off with a long, thin, rootless neck before the thick section.
+The proximal, thinner joining section is called a neck.
+This is usually short, so that the bamboo plant grows in a single well-defined clump, a form of growth that is termed sympodial (feet together).
+In some bamboos, however many rhizomes start off with a long, thin, rootless neck before the thick section, a form of growth that in extremis can be termed monopodial (single foot).
 This allows some pachymorph-rhizomed bamboos to spread nearly as far as those with leptomorph rhizomes.

 Leptomorph rhizomes

 These are uniformly thin, long, and usually stay underground, with erect culms or further horizontal rhizomes branching off them at intervals.
+This form of growth can be termed monopodial (single foot).
 All nodes bear roots, and the nodes are well separated, without any of the thick, solid, compressed internodes found in pachymorph rhizomes.
-The rhizome looks like a thin horizontal underground culm, except that it has roots at every node.
+The rhizome looks like a thin horizontal underground culm, except that it has well developed roots at every node, and the sheaths all remain typical of those seen at the base of the culm, with shortened blades.
+Tillering of culms commonly leads to sympodial growth of culms from leptomorph rhizomes.

 Further Reference